TouK/nussknacker/docs/MigrationGuide.md

 To see biggest differences please consult the [changelog](Changelog.md).

+## In version 0.1.1 (not released yet)

+* [#920](https://github.com/TouK/nussknacker/pull/920) `KafkaSource` constructor now takes `KafkaConfig` instead of using one that was parsed by `BaseKafkaSourceFactory.kafkaConfig`.
+Also if you parse Typesafe Config to `KafkaSource` on your own, now you should use dedicated method `KafkaConfig.parseConfig` to avoid further problems when parsing strategy will be changed.

 ## In version 0.1.0

 * [#755](https://github.com/TouK/nussknacker/pull/755) Default async execution context does not depend on parallelism.